 There are many agencies that provide reverse mortgage counseling, nationally and locally.
 You can find a list of approved HUD counseling agency here or in the quote package provided to you by your reverse mortgage professional.
 The counseling can either be done over the phone or in person, there is a 3rd party out of pocket fee paid directly to the agency.

 A HUD-approved housing counselor is an experienced, trained professional who understands Reverse Mortgages.
 The U.S. Department of Housing and Urban Development (HUD) sponsors housing counseling agencies throughout the country and counseling is available in many languages.

-They will discuss your financial needs and the viability of remaining in your home.
-They will also discuss the features of a reverse mortgage and how it works, your responsibilities with a reverse mortgage, the impact it will have on you and your heirs, and the availability of other assistance or alternative solutions that may be available to you.
+The counselor will discuss the features of a reverse mortgage and how it works, your responsibilities with a reverse mortgage, the impact it will have on you and your heirs, and the availability of other assistance or alternative solutions that may be available to you.
 This session will usually last about an hour.